Social Media Now A Key Driver For Your Veterinary Career

 By far the three key Social Media platforms for career development and professional visibility are LinkedIn, Facebook and Twitter – each one for quite different reasons – but these are the optimum combination.
 And regardless of your current work situation, you should make a diary note to check these every quarter and keep them current – you never know when someone with a great opportunity may be browsing your Profile.

-With over 600 million users today, this is the go-to platform for managing your career profile, so take some time to get this right.
+With 600+ million users today, this is the go-to platform for managing your career profile, so take some time to get this right.

 Write a 3-5 paragraph summary about your strongest personality traits and professional skills as relevant to the job you seek.
 Give specifics about your expertise, experience and achievements including the type of animals you’ve cared for in the past, as well as your preference in the future.